So you want to race road bikes? Below is a beginners step by step guide to navigating the sometimes complicated world of bike racing

 Criteriums, Circuit Races, Road Races, Hill Climbs, Time-Trials – what’s is all mean?
 Criteriums are like the Indy Car world of cycling.
 It’s a fast loop course under 2 miles in length and usually filled with lots of corners and crashes (not the place to dip your toe in).
 Circuit races (Loop course between 2-6 miles in length) that have dirt sections (ie. Koppenberg or Buff Gold) should also be avoided at first.
 100% paved road races like Morgul Bismark and OZ Road Race are great places to start.
 These courses are point to point or loops over 6 miles in length and feature a safe environment for your first experience.
 Shorter hill climbs (eg. Guanella Hill Climb), because of the lower speeds going vertical, are also a highly recommended entry into the sport.
 You’ll quickly find that each type of race is a unique branch of the sport.
 In time you’ll discover what suites your style of riding best.

 What’s a USAC License and do I need it?
 USAC is short for USA Cycling, the sport’s governing body that makes all the rules and insures the events.
 The short answer is that for your first ever race you can buy a one-day license for $10.
 This one—day purchase is essentially your insurance for the event.
 As long as you continue to race in the beginner category (more on that later) you can keep buying a one-day license.
-At some point though you’re going to go “I love racing” and that’s when you’ll want to buy an annual license for $70.
-If you get faster and want to upgrade into a non-beginner category that’s when you’ll need to pull the $70 trigger.
+At some point though you’re going to go “I love racing” and that’s when you’ll want to buy an annual standard license for $50 (Category 5).
+If you get faster and want to upgrade into a non-beginner category (Category 4 and higher) that’s when you’ll need to pull the $100 trigger on the premium license.

 What’s a BRAC Membership and do I need it?
 BRAC is the local governing body.
 Think of USA Cycling as the federal government, while BRAC would be your local state government that reports to the white house.
 When you buy a one-day USAC license for $10 there’s no need to buy a BRAC membership and there’s no extra fees.
 It’s the state government’s way of saying “welcome to bike racing”.
 Once you buy that annual USA Cycling license for $70 that’s when you’ll need to make a choice regarding your BRAC Membership.
 The state government (BRAC) has rules and fees to play by as well.
 If you only race 4 times a year then you can simply pay the $5 one-day BRAC membership fee.
 If you race more than 4x and want to receive the local newsletter, plus be ranked in the Colorado Cup Rankings (ie. series long point competition) then it’s recommended to spend $25 on a membership.